-As previously announced, Lee Ellison will retire as CEO and director of the Group on 13 September 2019 and be replaced in both roles by co-founder Aidan Williams.
+Lee Ellison retired as CEO and director of the Company on 13 September 2019 and was replaced in both roles by co-founder Aidan Williams.

 There were no other significant changes in the state of affairs of the Group during the financial year.